ariakit/ariakit/packages/reakit/src/Hidden/Hidden.md

-`Hidden` is a highly generic yet powerful ReaKit components.
-It simply hides away itself and wait for a `visible` prop to be passed in so it shows up.
+`Hidden` is a highly generic yet powerful ReaKit component.
+It simply hides itself away and waits for a `visible` prop to show up.

 ```jsx
 <Hidden visible>Hidden</Hidden>
 ```

-You can use [HiddenContainer](HiddenContainer.md) to control its state with ease, and combine it with [HiddenShow](HiddenShow.md), [HiddenHide](HiddenHide.md) and [HiddenToggle](HiddenToggle.md) to get event handlers (`onClick`) out of the box.
+You can use [HiddenContainer](HiddenContainer.md) to control its state with ease, and combine it with [HiddenShow](HiddenShow.md), [HiddenHide](HiddenHide.md) and [HiddenToggle](HiddenToggle.md) to get event handlers, like (`onClick`), out of the box.

 > **Tip:**

-> Unless you're doing something different with the state, it's highly recommended to pass the whole state down to components (`{...hidden}` below).
+> Unless you're doing something different with state, it's highly recommended to pass the whole state down to components, the `{...hidden}` below.
 If something changes in the library in the future, even breaking changes, you most likely will not need to change your code, since the state details will be encapsulated.

 ```jsx
 import { Block, Group, Button } from "reakit";